THE ALBERTA

 COLLISIONS WITH ANIMALS

-The Alberta Wildlife Watch Program Alberta Wildlife Watch (https://albertawildlifewatch.ca/) provides statistics and maps about roadway collisions involving large bodied animals.
+The Alberta Wildlife Watch Program Alberta Wildlife Watch (https://albertawildlifewatch.ca/) provides recent statistics and maps about roadway collisions involving large bodied animals.

 CANADA AND ALBERTA COLLISION FATALITY RATES